Home » Technical Hub » Hardware: Fastener & Fitting Guide » Why U-bolts May be the Major Cause of Accidents

 • 1 x 10mm Galvanised mild steel plate.

-What buyers do not know is there is no Australian Standard to test u-bolts used by caravan and trailer manufacturers.
+Buyers do not know that there is no Australian standard for testing U-bolts caravan and trailer manufacturers use.

 The effect of hydrogen embrittlement results in U-bolts becoming.
-There is zero chance of effectively clamping your axle to your caravan spring when residual stress remains in your U-bolts.
+When residual stress remains in your U-bolts, there is zero chance of effectively clamping your axle to your caravan spring.

 Fractured U-Bolts

-Our remedy to combat hydrogen embrittlement inserts an additional process into the manufacture of u-bolts.
+Our remedy to combat hydrogen embrittlement inserts an additional process into manufacturing U-bolts.
 This process removes hydrogen embrittlement.

-When making your spring choices be sure to purchase Couplemate U-bolt kits to suit.
+When making your spring choices, purchase Couplemate U-bolt kits to suit your needs.

 Snapping U-bolts

-Hydrogen embrittlement can be readily determined by breakage at the corner of the U-bolt when it has been bent.
+Hydrogen embrittlement can be readily determined by breakage at the corner of the U-bolt when bent.

 U bolts are the only thing holding your entire caravan onto the road.
 They bind your axle to your springs and then your chassis.

-U-bolts are not a disposable item like grease or bearings or tyres.
+U-bolts are not disposable items like grease bearings or tyres.
 They are in place for the life of your caravan,

 I installed new U-bolts in Brisbane and headed down to the Hawkesbury River for Christmas with the boat in tow (top image)

-Top of the list this time is U-bolts.
-Told my brother-in-law all about mild steel stretching and how these nuts will probably tighten 1/2 turn.
+U-bolts are at the top of the list this time.
+I told my brother-in-law all about mild steel stretching and how these nuts will probably tighten 1/2 turn.
 As suspected, all the nuts needed 1/2 a turn to make them tight again.

-Especially on new caravans.
-Do not wait for the first service for what looks like a faulty spring is actually lose u-bolts.
+Especially on new caravans, do not wait for the first service for what looks like a faulty spring—it is loose U-bolts.
 Grab your wrench and socket.
 Test them and tell us what you find!

 U bolts are a major factor in correcting caravan wheel alignment.